20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 An Organic Outdoor With Faux Rock Garden on the Walls, Hanging Baskets & Tranquil Seats

-Raised rock gardens are a great way to add a touch of Japanese balcony garden ideas to your space.
+Raised rock gardens are basically a great way to add a touch of Japanese balcony garden ideas to your space.
 All you have to do is place a weed barrier, landscape sheet, and stacked rocks on the floor.
 Then, plant succulents and cacti or grasses in the gaps.

 You can also add a rocky texture by using faux acrylic rocks on screws or brackets.
 Or, you can also opt for a low maintenance option with stone veneers or wallpaper.